 In July 2024, a full methodological review was conducted, resulting in tightening, or adding a number of caps.
 The full 24 months, January 2022 to December 2023 data was then re-run using these new caps.
-This background quality report covers this approach (for full details see the separate appendment document).
+This improved methodology was applied to the 2024 day visits data and this background quality report covers the approach (for full details see the separate appendment document).